 1 – Utilize Google Search Console

 When researching how to measure brand awareness, you will likely come across the Google Search Console.
 The Google Search Console is a useful tool when you are looking for the success of a branding campaign you have recently launched.
 The Google Search Console can show you how many impressions your branding campaign received.
-Impressions represent the number of consumers that saw your branding campaign.
+Impressions represent the total number of consumers that saw your branding campaign.